0bvim/integrations_engineering/README.md

     ```

 > You may need to add Poetry to your PATH, depending on your shell configuration.
-consult the [Poetry documentation](https://python-poetry.org/docs/#installing-with-the-official-installer) for details.
+Consult the [Poetry documentation](https://python-poetry.org/docs/#installing-with-the-official-installer) for details.

 3.  **Start MongoDB using Docker Compose**
     ```bash